rwas2505/til/ruby/gems/faker.md

 The below code creates an employee `Class`, and then generates 100 random employees by assigning a `Faker::Name.first_name` to `@first_name` and `Faker::Name.last_name` to `@last_name`.
 The code will assign a random first and last name to each employee from the faker gem.

+Using `.fetch` allows us to assign default values to the instance variables.

 ```ruby
 require 'faker'